-In simplest words it is a global network of smaller networks interconnected using communication protocols that are standardised.
+1. The Internet: In simplest terms, the Internet is a global network comprised of smaller networks that are interconnected using standardized communication protocols.
 The Internet standards describe a framework known as the Internet protocol suite.
 This model divides methods into a layered system of protocols.

 These layers are as follows:

-- Application layer (highest) – concerned with the data(URL, type, etc), where HTTP, HTTPS, etc comes in.
+- Application layer (highest) – concerned with the data(URL, type, etc.).
+This is where HTTP, HTTPS, etc., comes in.

 - Transport layer – responsible for end-to-end communication over a network.